mmhanif/mmhanif.github.io/_posts/books/2018-09-22-the-art-of-invisibility.md

 **The Art of Invisibility: The World's Most Famous Hacker Teaches You How to Be Safe in the Age of Big Brother and Big Data** by Kevin D. Mitnick,  Robert Vamosi

 *Audible*

+A tour through the world of information security and privacy led my famous (infamous?) hacker Kevin Mitnick.
+Although there was some pretty basic advice here and there, there were also plenty of things that I learnt from this book to make it a useful read.